 The Camera and I - Australia

 There were a lot of firsts!
 It was an education in itself, discovering new cultures and tasting new cuisine.
-Seeing the iconic landmarks such as Sydney Opera House, enjoying Christmas on Bondi Beach, hearing the call of a Koala!
-My poor SLR camera got put through it's paces with water and humidity in the rain forest, sand and dust at the incredible Pinnacles and the dramatic change in temperatures, not to mention all the bobbing up and down in my backpack.
+Seeing the iconic landmarks such as the Sydney Opera House, enjoying Christmas on Bondi Beach, and hearing the call of a Koala!
+My poor SLR camera got put through its paces with water and humidity in the rain forest, sand, and dust at the incredible Pinnacles, and the dramatic change in temperatures, not to mention all the bobbing up and down in my backpack.
 Today the new SLR camera travels a bit more securely and a lot more discreetly.

 The Pinnacles, Western Australia ©MDHarding

-There is not a one size fits all, what suits one person might not suit you but there could be some informative titbits like putting in silica gel sachets, that you might not of thought off.
+There is no one size fits all, what suits one person might not suit you but there could be some informative titbits like putting in silica gel sachets, that you might not have thought of.